filipsedivy/php-eet/README.md

 ## Contributing

-PHP-EET is an Open Source, community-driven project.
+php-eet is an Open Source, community-driven project.
 You can help develop code or create documentation.

 -----

-If the library is useful, **[please make a donation now](https://filipsedivy.cz/donation?to=PHP-EET)**.
+If the library is useful, **[please make a donation now](https://filipsedivy.cz/donation?to=php-eet)**.
 Thank you!